evaleek/advent-of-code/README.md

 My solutions to Advent of Code problems.

+Note, if running these locally: my solutions assume Unix newline encoding (lines delimited by a single `\n`) and will most likely fail assertions or print the incorrect answer for the Windows `CR LF` or old Mac `CR` styles.

 # Benchmarks

 Measured with 10,000 iterations on my Ryzen 9 5900X with Zig `ReleaseFast`.